gamingwithevets/labeltool/README.md

 - `f`: A file-like object to load label data from.
 Should be in text read mode.
 - `start`: The starting code address.

+Returns:
-Returns: 3 dictionaries for function + local labels, data labels and bit data labels respectively.
+- 3 dictionaries for function + local labels, data labels and bit data labels respectively, if the function ran successfully.
+- None, if the function ran with an error.

 ### `save_labels(f, start, labels_, data_labels, data_bit_labels)`
 Saves labels to a file-like object.